jeffoo713/pressureMonitor/README.md

 ## Tech stack

----

 - React.js
-- Firbase; authentication and
+- Firbase; authentication and storage
 - Bootstrap

 ## Set up

----

 To run this project: